 For someone, such as myself, who is highly allergic/sensitive to tobacco/smoke, it’s a pretty tough place to be.
 It is difficult to get away from the smoke.
 Another perk of traveling in the off season (winter) is that there are less people in the cafes and I could not imagine being in Paris in the spring and summer because I believe even more people with cigarettes would be outside.

 So, why write a post such as this one?
 Well, here’s the thing, I love Paris!
 At first I was a bit taken aback by some aspects that were less than clean, definitely.
 And, I will admit I was a bit disappointed because like everyone else I had my romanticized images of Paris.
 But, then it dawned on us, hey, Paris is just another big city.
 It just happens to be Paris and you have to make it the experience you want it to be.
 If you want to focus on the negative, then you probably won’t enjoy the city very much.

 Go With the Flow

-I think it’s a lesson in keeping it real and not setting the bar so high that your destination of choice can’t possibly live up to your expectations.
-It’s okay to be a bit disappointed, as I was, and then get over it and look beyond the obvious and fall in love with Paris.
+I think it’s a lesson in keeping it real.
+Don’t set the bar so high that your destination of choice can’t possibly live up to your expectations.
+It’s okay to be a bit disappointed, as I was, and then get over it.
+Look beyond the obvious and fall in love with Paris.
 It can be incredibly romantic and at the same time historically fascinating.
 I think the French should be applauded for their culture and holding on to their history.
-I think the Parisians are very proud of their city and their language and it’s their city so they have every right to act as they please.
-But I also think that before you leave home you should do your homework and as a guest of the city, figure out the best way to go with the flow and you’ll do great!
+I think the Parisians are very proud of their city and their language.
+It’s their city so they have every right to act as they please.
+I also think that before you leave home you should do your homework.
+As a guest of the city, figure out the best way to go with the flow and you’ll do great!